General Manager Definition and Duties

 General Manager Responsibilities

 A GM's duties and responsibilities cover a lot of ground, but these are some of the most common.
-He must typically:
+They must typically:

 - Oversee daily operations of the business unit or organization.